Vyral/christal-johnson/_posts/2024-05-31-how-we-re-making-a-difference-be-a-blessing-foundation.md

 5:19 — Wrapping up

-If you’d like to learn more about the Be a Blessing Foundation and our mission to support our community, reach out via call or email to join us in our efforts today!<br>
+If you’d like to learn more about the Be a Blessing Foundation and our mission to support our community, reach out via call or email to join us in our efforts today!

-{% include pullquote.html %}